laminas/laminas-coding-standard/README.md

-Zend Framework Coding Standard
+Laminas Coding Standard
 ==============================

-Repository with all coding standard ruleset for Zend Framework repositories.
+Repository with all coding standard ruleset for Laminas repositories.

 Installation